 Pricing: The Gist mobile app for iOS/Android is free for Gist users.
 Gist has a free starter plan; business pricing starts at $9/user per month with a free 21-day trial.

-Customer service apps for Social Outreach
+Mobile customer service apps for Social Outreach

 Bigger doesn’t always mean better.
 To run and manage successful marketing campaigns from the office and outside of it, you don’t have to opt for expensive services.
 Mobile social platforms can provide deep insights and analytics into your audience, especially with the current development of analytics features.